cockroachlabs-field/log-analyzer/README.md

 3) To access the Splunk UI go to `http://localhost:8000`.
 The username is `admin` and the password is `roach1234` as specified by the `SPLUNK_PASSWORD` environment variable in the `docker-compose.yml` file.

 4) To stop and cleanup, run `./run-clean.sh`.
 This will stop Splunk and execute `docker system prune -a -f`.

+## Thoughts and Considerations
+* This is useful for analyzing a relatively small amount of data given this single node, Docker based approach.
+Adjustments could be made to scale this but are beyond the scope of my endeavor
+* The configurations used here, specifically those found in `datetime.xml`, `inputs.conf` and `props.conf` could be easily ported to a proper Splunk environment to enable real-time CockroachDB log parsing, etc.